Is there a need for a Summer Food Program in your community?

 Training for WI Sponsors

-The DPI begins accepting new applications in March.
-Prior to attempting to complete the online application, NEW sponsors MUST must contact DPI and attend training.
+Prior to attempting to complete the online application, NEW sponsors MUST must contact DPI.
 Applications submitted without prior notification from NEW sponsors will not be received!
 Contact Amy Kolano (608) 266-7124 for more information.

 - Enter SFSP Contract Information